madinamm/Data-Science-projects/Airbnb/2024-12-28-blog-post-struggling-with-pricing-in-Airbnb.md

 We analyzed a dataset from Airbnb Amsterdam (September 2024), packed with details about listings – from the number of bedrooms to guest ratings.

-For simplicity, we focused on the most impactful factors:
+For simplicity, we focused on the most impactful factors: Number of bedrooms, Guest capacity (accommodates), Room type (Private room, Shared room, Entire home), Review scores, total reviews and more.

-Number of bedrooms

-Guest capacity (accommodates)

-Room type (Private room, Shared room, Entire home)

-Review scores and total reviews

 Using linear regression, we built a pricing model to predict how much a listing should cost.